MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/manage-creation-of-groups.md

 ## Step 1: Create a group for users who need to create Microsoft 365 groups

-Only one group in your organization can be used to control who is able to create Groups.
+Only one group in your organization can be used to control who is able to create Microsoft 365 Groups.
 But, you can nest other groups as members of this group.

 Admins in the roles listed above do not need to be members of this group: they retain their ability to create groups.